 Meetings and travel.
 More than a hundred international conferences and meetings are held each year in Esperanto — without translators or interpreters.
 The biggest is the International Esperanto Congress, which is held annually, most recently in Nitra (Slovakia, 2016), Seoul (South Korea, 2017), Lisboa (Portugal, 2018) and Lahti (Finland, 2019) and Ne okazis.
 Montréal (Canada, 2020).
-In the following years the Congress is going to Montréal (Canada, 2020) and Belfast (United Kingdom, 2021).
+In the following years the Congress is going to Belfast (United Kingdom, 2021) and Montréal (Canada, 2022).

 The sixth Asian Congress occurred in Mongolia in 2010, the eighth Pan-American Congress in São Paulo in 2011 and the fifth Middle Eastern Esperanto Conference in Gaziantep, Turkey in 2012.